telerik/kendo-react-buttons/README.md

 The package includes the Button and ButtonGroup components.

-For more information on forthcoming Buttons package features and components, refer to the [Roadmap](...).
+For more information on upcoming Buttons package features and components, refer to the [Roadmap](...).

 ## Basic Usage